Built by a clarinetist. Tested in the practice room.

 Pitch accuracy tracking across registers

-Virtunity measures pitch accuracy in your low register, mid-range, and altissimo separately—so you can see where intonation drops.
+Virtunity measures pitch accuracy in your low register, mid-range, and altissimo separately—so you know exactly where intonation breaks down.
 Fix the clarion register problem instead of guessing.

 Rhythm consistency in technical passages